AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-multiple-option-custom-field-import.md

 1. Examine the downloaded file and make note of the following details:

     * The file contains several sheets.
 You might not need to know the information in every sheet, but you will use some of the sheets to import your information.
-Take some time to familiarize yourself with their content and especially with the format of the content in each sheets.
+Take some time to familiarize yourself with their content and especially with the format of the content in each sheet.
     * Pay special attention to the column names and to the format in which the data in each column displays.
     * You must not change the names or the order of the columns in any of the sheets.
 The column headers indicate fields that you need to fill out with your information, in each row.
 If the column header displays in bold, it is a required field, so you must have information in that column.